-The University of Illinois College of Law presents the spring 2019 Ann F. Baum Memorial Elder Law Lecture, featuring David M. Studdert of Stanford Law School
+The University of Illinois College of Law presents the 2019 Ann F. Baum Memorial Elder Law Lecture, featuring David M. Studdert of Stanford University.

 David M. Studdert is a leading expert in the fields of health law and empirical legal research.
 His scholarship explores how the legal system influences the health and well-being of populations.
 A prolific scholar, he has authored more than 150 articles and book chapters, and his work appears frequently in leading international medical, law, and health policy publications.

 Professor Studdert joined Stanford Law School faculty in a joint appointment as Professor of Medicine (PCOR/CHP) and Professor of Law.
 He will teach health law this spring.

 Before joining the Stanford faculty, Professor Studdert was on the faculty at the University of Melbourne (2007-13) and the Harvard School of Public Health (2000-06).
 He has also worked as a policy analyst at the RAND Corporation, a policy advisor to the Minister for Health in Australia, and a practicing attorney.